 Creating dialog for comics is a fun way for students to spark some creativity and improve their writing skills.
-This comic strips writing activity can be done with any popular comic strip that you can find online and edit accordingly for your students’ levels.Kids, Adults
+This comic strips ESL activity can be done with any popular comic strip that you can find online and edit accordingly for your students’ levels.

-Comic Strips Writing Activity Preparation:
+Comic Strips ESL Activity Preparation:

 Browse the web for popular comic strips.
 There are a number of websites that have PDF versions of comics or newspapers that include them in their online publications.
 Find one that is appropriate for your students’ tastes and print it out to prepare.
-Find a variety of different ones depending on how much time you want to spend doing the activity in class.
+Select a variety of different ones depending on how much time you want to spend doing the activity in class.

 With the printed copy, take some white-out and remove all of the text from the comic strip.
 Blank out everything that the characters say and any other text that appears on the comic strip.

-Comic Strips Writing Activity Guidelines:
+Comic Strips ESL Activity Guidelines:

 At the start of class, introduce the activity with a discussion about popular comic book characters.
 The conversations should be narrowed down to the type of comics that you have selected.